wallisch/ChromaSwift/README.md

 You can also `import CChromaprint` to directly interact with Chromaprints C interface.
 Please refer to the official documentation for further information.

-*Note: To avoid licensing issues, CChromaprint has internal input resampling disable and thus requires that input audio for the fingerprinter is already at the configured fingerprint sample rate.*
+*Note: To avoid licensing issues, CChromaprint has internal input resampling disabled and thus requires that input audio for the fingerprinter is already at the configured fingerprint sample rate.*